-Polygon: Recommended for areas >= 100km

-Line: Recommended for river stretches >= 50km.
-If the APSFR is located on a reported river segment dataset.
+Polygon: Recommended for areas >= 100km 2 Line: Recommended for river stretches >= 50km.
+If the APSFR is located on a reported river (>4000km 2 catchment), the same geometry should be used as reported with the river segment dataset.
 However, the segmentation does not need to match.
+Point: Recommended for areas <100km 2 and river stretches <50km.